GitHub

 Configuration reference

 The file is reloadable at runtime.
-Send SIGHUP (systemctl reload kapkan) or POST /api/v1/config/reload and Kapkan re-reads the file and applies the new thresholds, networks, hostgroups, baselines and notification settings without dropping flow ingestion.
-A few keys are fixed at startup — see Sampling correction and the note on samples sizing below.
+Send SIGHUP (systemctl reload kapkan) or POST /api/v1/config/reload and Kapkan re-reads the file and applies the new settings without dropping flow ingestion.
+Almost everything reloads live, including dry_run, thresholds, networks, hostgroups, baselines, notification settings and sampling.default_rate.
+Seven things are fixed at startup — a reload that changes any of them is rejected (not silently ignored), so you must restart the daemon to change them:

 !Dry-run defaults to on